fdlessard/SpringBootConfigurationProject/BestPratices.md

 # Best practices for properties

-1. Start the property name with a prefix indicating the class where the property is used (if used in a single class).
+**1. Start the property name with a prefix indicating the class where the property is used (if used in a single class).**

-   SomeSortOfService.property1=
+      SomeSortOfService.property1= blablabla
-   SomeSortOfService.property2=
+      SomeSortOfService.property2= blablabla
       ...

-2. Properties used in a class should be defined together in the same file (if used in a single class).
+**2. Properties used in a class should be defined together in the same file (if used in a single class).**

    Try to avoid this :

-    property-file.properties
+    _property-file.properties_
-       SomeSortOfService.property1=
+       SomeSortOfService.property1= blablabla

-    another-property-file.properties
+    _another-property-file.properties_
-       SomeSortOfService.property2=
+       SomeSortOfService.property2= blablabla

    Try to do this instead:

-       property-file.properties
+       _property-file.properties_
-       SomeSortOfService.property1=
+       SomeSortOfService.property1= blablabla
-       SomeSortOfService.property2=
+       SomeSortOfService.property2= blablabla

-3. Try to group generic error messages in one property file and prefix the name of the property with "message" and subgroups
-   (if a message is used in more than one file)
+**3.Try to group generic error messages in one property file and prefix the name of the property with "message" and subgroups (if a message is used in more than one file)**

      message.info.property1 ="An info message"
      message.info.property2 ="Another info message"
      ...
      message.warning.property1 ="A warning  message"
      ...
      message.error.property1 ="An error message"

-4. Groups should be consecutives in the property key
+**4. Groups should be consecutives in the property key**

    Try to avoid this: